shenae/responsive-monument-mockup/pt-3/README.md

 ## Exercise

 Congratulations!
 You're almost done with the blog page for Monument Lifestyle Magazine.
-Today you will continue to build up the site by adding a comment form and making the site responsive.
+You will now continue to build up the site by adding a comment form and making the site responsive.
 Are you ready?

 #### Requirements